-Saudi Arabia country profile - BBC News
+Saudi Arabia profile

 LEADERS

-Head of state, prime minister: King Salman bin Abdulaziz al-Saud
+King Salman bin Abdulaziz al-Saud

 The Al Saud dynasty holds a monopoly of political power.
-Saudi Arabia was established in 1932 by King Abd-al-Aziz and he has been succeeded by various sons.
+Saudi Arabia was established in 1932 by King Abd-al-Aziz and he has been succeeded by his various sons.

 King Salman bin Abdulaziz al-Saud ascended the throne in January 2015 following the death of his half-brother, King Abdullah.

-He has been part of the ruling clique of princes for decades and is thought likely to continue the main thrusts of Saudi strategic policy, including maintaining the alliance with the United States and working towards energy market stability.
+He has been part of the ruling group of princes for decades and has continued the main thrusts of Saudi strategic policy, including maintaining the alliance with the United States and working towards energy market stability.

+In what's being described as a big shake-up, King Salman made his son Mohammed bin Salman first in line to the throne in June 2017.

+Prince Mohammed controls all the major levers of government from defence to the economy, and has stamped his authority by carrying out high-profile purges of allegedly corrupt members of the elite.

 MEDIA